HackReactor-FEC-PiedPiper/related-items/README.md

-# Pied Piper Retail Portal | Related Items
+# BellFlower Boutique | Related Items

-> Related-Items is a module of the Pied Piper Retail Portal.
+> Related-Items is a module of BellFlower Boutique.
 This module covers:
 * Related product carousel
 * Modal comparing the product on the card to the product in the Product Overview module
 * Your Outfit List that persists across browser sessions